How to use cryptography in Bitwarden

 Currently, you have to use EncStrings for this.
 The SDK contains high-level functions for doing this as shown in this example.

-In the future, a CoseEncrypt0 message with more context will be provided that supports advertising the contained key id, so that the server can validate key relationships.
+In the future, a CoseEncrypt0 message with more context will be provided that supports advertising the contained key id, so that the server can validate key relationships, along with an abstraction around this.
 Further, strong context binding / namespacing will be provided.

 I want to protect a key with a password